niharhshah/niharhshah.github.io/README.md

 # niharhshah.github.io
-This is my personal portfolio with a small twist.
+This is my personal portfolio.